avivace/EmbeddedSystems-8051/README.md

 By [Fabio Nicolini](https://github.com/fnicolini) and [Antonio Vivace](https://github.com/avivace).

-The development board used is the Silicon Labs **C8051F020**, with an additional board (driven via SMBus) with an accelerometer, a thermometer and an LCD display.
+The development board used is the Silicon Labs [**C8051F020**](https://www.silabs.com/documents/public/data-sheets/C8051F02x.pdf) and an additional board (driven via SMBus) with an accelerometer, a thermometer and an LCD display.
 The project was developed using Silicon Lab's Keil IDE.

 The project implements: